Oman to issue debt, sees 2012 growth of 5 pct

-ABU DHABI, April 11 (Reuters) - Oman’s economy is expected to growth by 5 percent this year, and may issue sovereign debt of 200 million rials ($518 million), the Gulf Arab country’s central bank head Hamood Sangour al-Zadjali said on Wednesday.
+ABU DHABI, April 11 (Reuters) - Oman’s economy is expected to growth by 5 percent this year, and may issue sovereign debt of $200 million, the Gulf Arab country’s central bank head Hamood Sangour al-Zadjali said on Wednesday.

 Inflation was expect to range between 3.5 and 4 percent this year, the sultanate’s top banker told Reuters on the sidelines of a banking conference.